 Schematron rules can also be used to validate XML documents.
 This makes it substantially easier for users to test NIEM REF and EXT XML schemas against the NDR to see if those schemas conform to the given NDR conformance target.

-Two common ways to test NDR conformance are to use ConTesA or to use Schematron validation within Oxygen XML Editor.
+Two common ways to test NDR conformance are to upload schemas to ConTesA (online tool) or use the NDR rules with the Schematron validation functionality locally within the Oxygen XML Editor.

 Refer to the NDR for the full set of rules.
 Descriptions, principles, and/or examples often accompany each rule.
 The NDR Table of Contents and the rules index in the Appendix can be used to jump directly to particular topics.